Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Analysis

-If $D_b(F)>\Delta_T$, the above argument shows that within the next $\lceil\log_2 T\rceil$ steps, $F$ shall be extended.
-Otherwise, we can apply the analysis of the \textsc{Trial-and-Error} subroutine for the $\Delta_T$-phase.
+{\bf Case IIb. $D_b(F)\le\Delta_T$.} Recall the assumption that $F$ has not changed between phases $\Delta$ and $\Delta_T$, and thus $D_b(F)$ has not changed its value either.
+Let us apply the analysis of the \textsc{Trial-and-Error} subroutine for the $\Delta_T$-phase.
 (Even if the subroutine is not actually performed, its analysis is valid provided that $D_b(F)\le \Delta_T$.)